-2021 is the UN International Year for the Elimination of Child Labour.
+2021 was the UN International Year for the Elimination of Child Labour.
 Newly published data from the ILO and UNICEF indicates an increase in child labour globally, the first rise for two decades.
-As a result, the Social Responsibility Alliance is further developing the STRT to ensure that it specifically allows companies to understand whether and where they may have a risk of child labour in their supply chains.
-ADL will incorporate this tool within its due diligence and supplier engagement programme as soon as it becomes available.
+As a result, the Social Responsibility Alliance has further developing the STRT to ensure that it specifically allows companies to understand whether and where they may have a risk of child labour in their supply chains.
+ADL has incorporated this tool within its due diligence and supplier engagement programme.